Lall-091/sql-docs/docs/database-engine/availability-groups/windows/availability-modes-always-on-availability-groups.md

 3. The secondary replica hardens the log and returns an acknowledgment to the primary replica.

 4. On receiving the confirmation from the secondary replica, the primary replica finishes the commit processing and sends a confirmation message to the client.

-    > [!NOTE]
-    >  If a synchronous-commit secondary replica times out without confirming that it has hardened the log, the primary marks that secondary replica as failed.
-The secondary replica state changes to DISCONNECTED, and the primary stops waiting for confirmation, marking the synchronization state as NOT SYNCHRONIZING and the replica state as NOT_HEALTHY.
-This behaviour ensures that a failed synchronous-commit secondary replica does not prevent log hardening on the primary replica.
-When the secondary is back online, the secondary replica state changes to CONNECTED, and it processes the primary replica's log send queue.
-The synchronization state transitions to SYNCHRONIZING, and the replica health to PARTIALLY_HEALTHY.
-Once the log send queue is processed, the synchronization state becomes SYNCHRONIZED, and the replica health becomes HEALTHY.
+#### Synchronous-commit time out

+If a synchronous-commit secondary replica times out without confirming that it has hardened the log, the following actions happen in the availability group:

+1. The primary replica marks that secondary replica as failed.
+1. The secondary replica state changes to DISCONNECTED
+1. The primary stops waiting for confirmation
+1. The availability group marks the synchronization state as NOT SYNCHRONIZING and the replica state as NOT_HEALTHY

+This behavior ensures that a failed synchronous-commit secondary replica does not prevent log hardening on the primary replica.

+When the secondary replica is back online:

+1. The secondary replica state changes to CONNECTED
+1. The secondary replica processes the primary replica's log send queue.
+1. The synchronization state transitions to SYNCHRONIZING, and the replica health to PARTIALLY_HEALTHY.

+After the log send queue is processed, the synchronization state becomes SYNCHRONIZED, and the replica health becomes HEALTHY.

 Synchronous-commit mode protects your data by requiring the data to be synchronized between two places, at the cost of somewhat increasing the latency of the transaction.

 ### <a name="SyncCommitWithManual"></a> Synchronous-Commit Mode with Only Manual Failover
  When these replicas are connected and the database is synchronized, manual failover is supported.
 If the secondary replica goes down, the primary replica is unaffected.
 The primary replica runs exposed if no SYNCHRONIZED replicas exist (that is, without sending data to any secondary replica).
 If the primary replica is lost, the secondary replicas enter the RESOLVING state, but the database owner can force a failover to the secondary replica (with possible data loss).
 For more information, see [Failover and Failover Modes &#40;Always On Availability Groups&#41;](../../../database-engine/availability-groups/windows/failover-and-failover-modes-always-on-availability-groups.md).